f-forcher/blog-posts/Polynomial Chaos.md

 import matplotlib.pyplot as plt
 ```

-Now, let's define the parameters needed for our numerical solution
+Let's define the parameters needed for our numerical solution:

 ```python
 t0 = 0.  # Initial time